Test your technology 24 hours before your appointment to avoid connection issues

 Telehealth visit preparation involves the systematic steps you take before your virtual medical appointment to ensure smooth communication, clear video quality, and productive consultation time.
 Unlike simply showing up to a doctor's office, virtual appointments require you to create your own clinical environment at home.

-The preparation process begins with technology testing, including verifying your internet speed, camera functionality, and microphone quality.
-Most telehealth platforms require a minimum internet speed of 1.5 Mbps for video calls, though 3 Mbps or higher provides better quality.
-Testing your equipment 24-48 hours in advance gives you time to troubleshoot any issues or arrange alternative devices.
+Your telehealth visit checklist starts with technology testing: verify your internet speed, camera, and microphone before appointment day.
+Most telehealth platforms require a minimum internet speed of 1.5 Mbps for video calls, though 3 Mbps or higher delivers noticeably better quality.
+Testing your equipment 24-48 hours in advance gives you time to troubleshoot issues or arrange a backup device.

 Environmental preparation involves selecting an appropriate location with proper lighting, minimal background distractions, and privacy for discussing health matters.
 Medical information organization includes gathering current medications, recent test results, insurance cards, and any symptom notes you want to discuss.
 This organized approach helps you make the most of using telehealth for your healthcare needs.